Learn more about SAN!

 Beginning in 2018, SAN established the SAN Advisory Group.
 The five member panel of SAN members serve the membership by making recommendations on programmatic issues of interest to the membership at-large.
-The SAN Advisory Group will meet virtually periodically and may create a face to face meeting opportunity to coincide with the NASASPS Annual Conference, which is a collaboration with SAN.
+The SAN Advisory Group meets virtually periodically and will attempt to create a face to face meeting opportunity to coincide with the NASASPS Annual Conference, which is a collaboration with SAN.

 Anyone who is a staff member with a SAN member institution or organization can be nominated to serve on the Advisory Group.
 Nominees do not have to be designated as the “SAN coordinator” for the membership.